-South Carolina Deputies Will Face Charges In Drowning Deaths of 2 Women
+South Carolina Deputies Will Face Charges In Drowning Deaths Of 2 Women

 Two South Carolina sheriff's deputies will be charged in connection with the deaths of two women who drowned in a locked and overturned van while they were being transported during Hurricane Florence on Sept.
 18.